Ion trap: Theory

+Examples

 Paul trap

-A Paul trap is a quadrupole ion trap that uses static direct current (DC) and radio frequency (RF) oscillating electric fields to trap ions.
+A Paul trap (also known as a quadrupole ion trap) uses static direct current (DC) and radio frequency (RF) oscillating electric fields to trap ions.
 Paul traps are commonly used as components of mass spectrometers.
-The invention of the quadrupole ion trap itself is attributed to Wolfgang Paul, hence its name, who shared the Nobel Prize in Physics in 1989 for this work.
-It is used as a component of a mass spectrometer or a trapped ion quantum computer.
+Wolfgang Paul invented the Paul trap, hence its name.
+For this work he shared the 1989 Nobel Prize in Physics.

+Radial confinement of an ion in a Paul trap with oscillating electric fields.
+The figure on the left shows the oscillating electric field generated by the two pairs of electrodes, and the figure on the right shows the potential energy surface.

 The RF field generates an average radial confining force with an oscillating quadrupole potential.
 The confining and anti-confining directions of the potential are switched faster than the particle's escape time.
 Since the field affects the acceleration, the position lags behind (by approximately half a period).
 So the particles are at defocused positions when the field is focusing and vice versa.
 Being farther from center, they experience a stronger field when the field is focusing than when it is defocusing.

-The quadrupole is the simplest electric field geometry used in such traps, though more complicated geometries are possible for specialized devices.
+The quadrupole is the simplest electric field geometry used in such traps, though more complicated geometries are possible and used in specialized devices.
 The electric fields are generated from electric potentials on metal electrodes.
 A pure quadrupole is created from hyperbolic electrodes, though cylindrical electrodes are often used for ease of fabrication.
-Microfabricated ion traps exist where the electrodes lie in a plane with the trapping region above the plane.
+Microfabricated chip traps exist where the electrodes lie in a plane with the trapping region above the plane.
 There are two main classes of traps, depending on whether the oscillating field provides confinement in three or two dimensions.
 In the two-dimension case (a so-called "linear RF trap"), confinement in the third direction is provided by static electric fields.